-Total estimated contract value including VAT Method of selection Internal authorisation level - who can approve the selection of the supplier Method of acceptance Above relevant EU threshold Use of an EU compliant framework agreement unless, exceptionally, no appropriate framework exists in which case a regulated tender is required following advertisement in the OJEU pursuant to the Regulations (unless specifically exempted).
-Budget holder must involve Procurement at the outset and throughout the process.
-Legal advice required if a framework agreement is not used Tender Panel makes final selection.
-Contract signed by Chair of Council
+Total estimated contract value including VAT Method of selection Internal authorisation level - who can approve the selection of the supplier Method of acceptance Above relevant Use of an EU compliant Budget holder must Contract EU threshold framework agreement involve Procurement at signed by unless, exceptionally, no the outset and Chief appropriate framework throughout the Executive with exists in which case a process. the approval of regulated tender is the Chair of required following Legal advice required if Council advertisement in the a framework OJEU pursuant to the agreement is not used Regulations (unless specifically exempted).
+Tender Panel makes final selection.